-To be recognised as a market leader and preferred supplier of innovative, sustainable and cost-effective aircrete building solutions.
+To be recognised as Partners in Wall Building.
+A market leader and preferred supplier of innovative, sustainable and cost-effective aircrete products, with a distinctive partnership approach and adding value at every stage of the supply chain.

 We manufacture our range of Celcon Blocks in three state-of-the art factories in Kent and Yorkshire.
 Our Borough Green factory, recently the subject of a major rebuilding programme, is the most modern and efficient aircrete factory in Europe, and we benefit from the experience and knowledge of our technical experts from our plants across Europe.